toddbr/tqdm/README.rst

 * miniters  : int, optional
     Minimum progress update interval, in iterations.
     If specified, will set `mininterval` to 0.
-* ascii  : bool, optional
+* ascii  : bool or str, optional
     If unspecified or False, use unicode (smooth blocks) to fill the meter.
-The fallback is to use ASCII characters `1-9 #`.
+    The fallback is to use ASCII characters " 123456789#".
 * disable  : bool, optional
     Whether to disable the entire progressbar wrapper [default: False].